How Lowvyn Scores Work

 The Lowvyn Score is a single number that tells you how good a deal you are getting right now.
 Higher is better.
 A score of 85 means this is a great time to buy.
 A score of 30 means you should probably wait.

-The score is built from five components:
+The score is built from four components:

-Price position (40 points)
+Price position (45 points)

 Where is the current price compared to the lowest and highest prices we have recorded?
-If the price is at or near its all-time low, this component gives close to 40 points.
+If the price is at or near its all-time low, this component gives close to 45 points.
 If it is near the highest price we have seen, it gives close to zero.

 Freshness (15 points)